16 May 2018

 7. Practice Kangaroo Care

 Kangaroo care, the process of holding your baby to your skin has been shown to have many benefits, including stress reduction and bonding.
-Most neonatal units do encourage kangaroo care; however, if it your NICU doesn't promote it, make the nursing team aware this is how you would like to care for your baby.
-Here’s a practical guide to Kangaroo Mother Care from the WHO.
+Here’s a practical guide to Kangaroo Mother Care from the World Health Organization.

 8. Listen to music

 Music therapy programmes in the NICU have proven to be advantageous for babies and parents.
 At Mt.
 Sinai West Hospital, musical therapists play live music to babies to alleviate stress.
-Music therapy hasn’t yet been adopted UK units; however, don’t let that deter you.
-Why not create your own soothing music playlist and ask nurses when it might be appropriate to play to your baby?
+Music therapy is slowly being introduced to units in the UK, but until it is commonplace, why not create your own soothing music playlist and ask nurses when it might be appropriate to play to your baby?

 9. Make time for you